Isosystolic inequalities on two-dimensional Finsler tori: Isosystolic inequalities for flat and non-flat Riemannian metrics

 We now prove Loewner's theorem (unpublished, see \cite{Pu52}), which describes the optimal isosystolic inequality for two-dimensional Riemannian tori.

 \begin{theorem}[Loewner's isosystolic inequality, 1949] Let $g$ be a Riemannian metric on $\T^2$.
 Then the following holds true:

-Furthermore equality holds if and only if the metric $g$ is isometric to some flat hexagonal metric. \end{theorem}
+Furthermore equality holds if and only if $(\T^2,g)$ is isometric to the quotient of the Euclidean plane by some hexagonal lattice. \end{theorem}

-\begin{proof} The uniformization theorem (see \cite{MT02} for instance) ensures that $g$ is isometric to a metric of the form $f g_0$ where $f$ is a positive smooth function on $\T^2$ and $g_0$ a flat metric obtained as the quotient of the plane with its Euclidean structure by some full rank lattice.
+\begin{proof} First recall that Riemannian metrics are assumed to be smooth, see subsection \ref{subsec:Finsler}.
+The uniformization theorem (see \cite{MT02} for instance) ensures that $g$ is isometric to a metric of the form $f g_0$ where $f$ is a positive smooth function on $\T^2$ and $g_0$ a flat metric obtained as the quotient of the plane with its Euclidean structure by some full rank lattice.
 We observe in particular that $g_0$ always admits a transitive compact subgroup ${\mathcal I}$ of isometries corresponding to Euclidean translations.
-This compact Lie group possesses a unique Haar measure $\mu$.
+This compact Lie group possesses a unique normalized Haar measure $\mu$.
 Denote by

 the averaged conformal factor to which we associate the new Riemannian metric $\bar{g}=\bar{f} g_0$.
 First observe that